Marconiusiii/arcane-audio-archer/README.md

 * As the rounds progress, the target will start appearing in increasingly wide horizontal and tall vertical ranges in the field.
 The target will also start decreasing in size to increase difficulty.
 * Enter your initials if you get a high score once the game is over.

+## Game Settings

+* Toggle the previous shot blips played during the Angle and Power sound effects on and off.
+* Reduce the screen reader spoken verbosity; removes "Angle," "Power," "Too High," "Too Low," and "You earned..." callouts from aria announcements.

 ## Game Features

 * Pure JavaScript-based stereo sound effects.